gplately.PlotTopologies

 plot_misc_boundaries(ax[, color])

-Plot the reconstructed miscellaneous plate boundary lines on a map.
+Plot the reconstructed miscellaneous plate boundary sections(polylines) on a map.

 plot_misc_transforms(ax[, color])